 We normally serve this kind of meat together with a nice salad like this red cabbage salad with oranges and pomegranate.

-Step 3: Place the tenderloin in an oven prof pan.
+- Place the tenderloin in an oven proof pan.
 Preheat the oven to 160 C (320 F) and cook it for 10 minutes.